Roldak/AGC/README.md

 Run `gprbuild agc.gpr -p -j0` to produce AGC's frontend binary in the `bin/` directory.

-For `x86_64-linux` machines, the `release.yml` github workflow produces an `AGC` binary artifact, which you can download directly from github and place in the bin/ folder.
+For **x86_64-linux** machines, the [`Release`](https://github.com/Roldak/AGC/actions/workflows/release.yml) github workflow produces an `AGC` binary artifact, which you can download directly from github.
+Simply follow the link, click on the most recent run and scroll all the way down to the *Artifacts* section.

 **Test requirements**:
  - Python3